gelsogrove/shopME/finalproject-AG/PRD.md

       - First Name (required)
       - Last Name (required)
       - Company Name (required)
+      - Language preference selection (required) - Default language is detected from user's browser
+      - Currency preference selection (required) - Default EUR
       - GDPR consent with full text of the privacy policy displayed for review
+      - Push notification consent checkbox with label: "Are you interested to receive offers with push notifications?
+You will be able to unsubscribe whenever you want" (optional)
       - Submit button to complete registration
     - Upon successful submission, the user is registered in the system and can immediately continue their interaction through WhatsApp.
+    - A personalized welcome message is sent in the user's selected language, confirming their registration and explaining data protection measures, including a link to a dedicated page with detailed information about the encryption system used to protect their data.
   - **Returning Users**: Existing users receive a personalized greeting and can request information, place orders, and receive communications.
   - **Continuous Experience**: All subsequent interactions happen seamlessly within WhatsApp, creating a frictionless shopping experience.